At Harvard’s graduate Schools, reinvention on the fly

 As everywhere else, Harvard’s graduate and professional Schools have had to adjust quickly to the new realities brought on by the rising coronavirus pandemic, halting normal operations, shifting to remote learning, and creating systems that serve their own unique needs and teaching missions.

-Supplementing the University’s dedicated COVID-19 information website, the dozen Schools have created special sections on their own sites to communicate regularly with students, faculty, and staff about the latest announcements from deans and other senior administrators, provide links to the rapidly changing public health news and safety guidelines, and offer detailed information about the various resources and forms of assistance available to members of the Harvard community.
+Supplementing the University’s dedicated COVID-19 information website, the dozen Schools have created special sections on their own sites to communicate regularly with students, faculty, and staff about the latest announcements from deans and other senior administrators, provide links to the rapidly changing public health news and safety guidelines, and offering detailed information about the resources and forms of assistance available to members of the Harvard community.

-Some Schools, like Harvard T.H.
-Chan School of Public Health, Harvard School of Graduate Education, and Harvard Business School, are drawing on their expertise to gather COVID-19-focused faculty research and advice on health, K-12 education, and business to satisfy a voracious, fact-starved public.
-But other Schools are grappling with ways to continue critical services that aren’t so easily shuffled online.
+Some Schools, such as the Harvard T.H.
+Chan School of Public Health, Harvard Graduate School of Education, and Harvard Business School, are drawing on their expertise to gather COVID-19-focused faculty research and advice on their areas of health, K-12 education, and business to satisfy a voracious, fact-starved public.
+Other Schools are grappling with ways to continue critical services that aren’t so easily shuffled online.
 Here are some of the key shifts underway.

 Clinical training impacts

-Delivering vital medical and legal services to those who need them and providing students essential hands-on training are important, enriching aspects of the professional education at Harvard Medical School (HMS), Harvard School of Dental Medicine (HDSM), and Harvard Law School (HLS).
+Delivering vital medical and legal services to those who need them and providing students with essential, hands-on training are important, enriching aspects of the professional education at Harvard Medical School (HMS), Harvard School of Dental Medicine (HDSM), and Harvard Law School (HLS).

 But as School leaders grapple with federal, state, and local guidelines covering how best to protect students, faculty, and staff in high-risk settings or where close contact with others is unavoidable, clinical work for HMS and HDSM students has been temporarily halted or radically scaled back.

-Clinical rotations at Harvard’s five teaching hospitals — Mass.
-General Hospital, Brigham and Women’s Hospital, Beth Israel Deaconess Medical Center, Boston Medical Center, and Cambridge Health Alliance — were paused through Sunday, and may be delayed longer.
+Clinical rotations at Harvard’s teaching hospitals — including Massachusetts General Hospital, Brigham and Women’s Hospital, Beth Israel Deaconess Medical Center, Boston Children’s Hospital, and Cambridge Health Alliance — were paused through Sunday, and may be delayed longer.
 The move is temporary, an HMS spokeswoman stressed, but will be long enough “to give the hospitals and the clinical faculty administrators time to devise a plan for the students where they can continue to train but won’t be involved dealing with COVID patients.”

 On March 16, the Dental School halted all clinical services except dental emergencies for existing patients “until further notice,” said German Gallucci, Raymond J. and Elva Pomfret Nagle Associate Professor of Restorative Dentistry and Biomaterials Sciences and executive director of the Harvard Dental Center.
 The number of faculty, staff, and students handling emergency services has been cut back, with very few students assigned to the ER.
 The hiatus has dramatically reduced the clinic caseload, which had been logging 45,000 visits a year but has gone from seeing 200 patients a day down to just five for urgent care.